As you can see we

 by setting a variety of combinations between the Volume, Treble and Bass.
 I have 5 1964 Baseman’s

 with AA864 circuitry.
 Fender only made this model in 64 and I believe it is one of the sassiest amplifier ever

 built.
 The best of the bunch has vintage Telefunken 12AX7s and RCA Blackplate 6L6

 tubes.
 When I plug straight into the 1960 Gibson 335 with PAF's I am always overwhelmed by the results.

 The 1966 Deluxe reverb sits in the control room ready at all the time.
 It is the default utility amp

 chosen by many top pros all around the world.
 May I say it is probably the most recorded amp in history?

-In addition, the other Fender Blackface amps include a 65 Champ, 65 Pro Reverb, 2 64 Tremoluxs and 5
+In addition, the other Fender Blackface amps include a couple 64 Champs, 65 Pro Reverb, 2 64 Tremoluxs and 5

 Blackface Bandmasters.
 In short, it's really a lot of fun to A/B these legendary Fender guitars and amps